rafaelhdr/glewlwyd-oauth2-server/README.md

 > You may also need to mount more volumes for sqlite (`-v $PWD/cache:/var/cache/glewlwyd`) and for private/public keys (`-v $PWD/keys:/var/glewlwyd/keys`).

-If the command runned successfully, you can access at [http://localhost:4593](http://localhost:4593).
+If the command ran successfully, you can access at [http://localhost:4593](http://localhost:4593).
 Your *username/password* is *admin/password* (if you used the default initialisation data).

 ## SSL/TLS

 OAuth 2 specifies that a secured connection is mandatory.

-An easy and free option is to use Glewlwyd begind a HTTPS proxy with a Let's Encrypt certificate.
+An easy and free option is to use Glewlwyd behind a HTTPS proxy with a Let's Encrypt certificate.
 Check the tutorial [Proxy with Caddy Server](https://github.com/rafaelhdr/glewlwyd-oauth2-server/blob/master/tutorials/proxy-with-caddy-server.md).

 ## Volumes